csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 - Order of arguments may sometimes vary relative to the C version.
 Input arguments come first, then output parameters (including the error code), then optional input parameters.
-- Due to different array indexing conventions between C and Fortran, some examples in these notes may require that you interchange array rows and columns if converting the exmaples to Fortran.
+- Due to different array indexing conventions between C and Fortran, some examples in these notes may require that you interchange array rows and columns if converting the examples to Fortran.
 Internally, HDF5 uses C-style conventions for multidimensional array storage, ie. last dimension is the fastest-changing dimension.
 More details are available in the [docs](https://support.hdfgroup.org/documentation/hdf5/latest/_h5_s__u_g.html).